Summary

 Vera: No. But a lot of people do need shock, apparently.

-Rick: Well, you make a good point.
-I think that, if the whole seven billion of us can’t escape the shock, at least we have the choice personally to do things in our life, to live our life in such a way that we can come through the whole thing relatively untraumatized.
+Rick: If the whole seven billion of us can’t escape the shock, at least we have the choice personally to do things in our life, to live our life in such a way that we can come through the whole thing relatively untraumatized.

 Vera: Exactly, yes.
 And then you do a great job for every one of us.

 Rick: Well, we’re all doing our thing.
-So, thanks Vera.
+So, thanks, Vera.
 This has been great.
-Is there any closing remarks you’d like to make to people about what you have to offer and stuff like that?
+Are there any closing remarks you’d like to make to people about what you have to offer?

-Vera: Well, if you want balance, you don’t have to come to me because balance is living on the surface and I’m offering a really intense life and seeing true life and I really hope… it is my passion to let people see that life isn’t that difficult.
-There are very simple ways of seeing things and walk through life.
+Vera: Well, if you want balance, you don’t have to come to me, because balance is living on the surface.
+I’m offering a really intense life and seeing true life, and I really hope.
+It is my passion to let people see that life isn’t that difficult.
+There are very simple ways of seeing things and walking through life.

-Rick: Is that course that you offer, that we talked about earlier, offered in English or just Dutch?
+Rick: Is that course that you offer, which we talked about earlier, offered in English or just Dutch?

 Vera: Yes, okay, all English.